dxjoshi/gof-design-patterns/README.md

 4. Strive for loosely coupled designs between objects that interact.

+## Thinking in Patterns:
+- Keep it simple (KISS)
+- Design Patterns aren’t a magic bullet; in fact, they’re not even a bullet!
+- You know you need a pattern when...
+- Refactoring time is Patterns time!
+- Take out what you don’t really need.
+Don’t be afraid to remove a Design Pattern from your design.
+- If you don’t need it now, don’t do it now.

+## Your Mind in Patterns:
+- **The Beginner** uses patterns everywhere.
+- As learning progresses, **the Intermediate** mind starts to see where patterns are needed and where they aren’t.
+- **The Zen** mind is able to see patterns where they fit naturally.

+## Anti-Pattern:
+- An anti-pattern tells you why a bad solution is attractive.
+- An anti-pattern tells you why that solution in the long term is bad.
+- An anti-pattern suggests other patterns that are applicable which may provide good solutions.

 ##  Used at Work?
 Template Method Pattern --- AbstractDataSourceN6Feed in yc-feedhandler implementation